SouphianeJ/ExtractDBCollections/README.md

 ## Security Notes

 - Never expose MongoDB credentials publicly.
 Prefer environment variables or secret managers.
-- Restrict access to this tool in production environments.
+- Restrict access to this tool in production environments and rotate the admin credentials regularly.
 - Validate user input and enforce authentication/authorization where appropriate.
+- Admin sessions are stored in an HTTP-only cookie signed with your admin credentials; protect the `.env` file accordingly.

 ## Troubleshooting